Technology is often blamed for causing us stress and inattention.

 I still recommend clinical neurofeedback training over the Muse, as it’s the fastest way to make mental progress.
 But if you can’t access or afford neurofeedback, the Muse is an excellent substitute that packs traditional EEG technology into a small and cheaper device.

 However, this isn’t the case for everyone.
 The Muse wouldn’t have been enough for me.
 I personally needed clinical neurofeedback training, and others likely do too.
 But the Muse is definitely a good place to start.
-You can get it here.
+You can get it here or here.

 If you decide to get the Muse Headband, you should also consider downloading the third-party EEG monitoring app called the “Muse Monitor” app.
 It's a third-party EEG monitoring app that displays all of your brainwaves (alpha, beta, theta, etc.) and their patterns on your phone in real time.